ayessaaa/tsunami/README.md

 >write a letter w a music recommendation and toss that to the ocean

 #### my letters
->shows ur collection of letters and peoples' reply to it
+>shows ur collection of letters and people's replies to it

 ### tech used
 react, express, nodejs, postgres, nest, spotify api